Simply put, switching your car insurance rate could save you hundreds every year.

 Before the Switch

 Once you’ve decided on your new policy, it’s time to make the call.
-While some companies will allow you to sign up online, I recommend making at least one phone call to test out customer service and ask your insurance agent any questions.
+While some companies will allow you to sign up online, we recommend making at least one phone call to test the customer service and ask your insurance agent any questions.

 Writing down your questions beforehand helps you make sure you be thorough and keep your call short.
-Here is a short list of common questions:
+Here is are some common questions: